Category Archives: Art

 Tár (2022) is a brilliant film that truly belongs to Cate Blanchett.
 I cannot picture any other actress in this role but her.

-In Tár, again in the title role, she plays a brilliant woman whom the audience admires but slowly finds pieces of her personality tarnished and brittle, under the surface.
-As the film goes on her character’s psyche is peeled back more, like an onion.
+In Tár, again in the title role, she plays a brilliant woman whom the audience admires but slowly discovers pieces of her personality are tarnished and brittle beneath the surface.
+As the film progresses, her character’s psyche is gradually peeled back, like an onion.

 This lofty praise of Blanchett is in no way meant to diminish the rest of Tár because it revels in grandiose riches.
 The pacing, musical score, and other acting performances are to be championed.

-After all, he directed In the Bedroom (2001) and Little Children (2006), two tremendous films with a quiet, small-town, setting brimming with secrets and scandals which slowly rise to the surface.
+After all, he directed In the Bedroom (2001) and Little Children (2006), two tremendous films set a quiet, small-town settings that brim with secrets and scandals, which slowly rise to the surface.

 The subdued locales are scrapped in favor of Berlin, a busy, behemoth of a city in Germany.
-Some of the events take place in New York City so there is a large, cosmopolitan vibe.
-The luminous settings are encompassed by a cold, grey, stark quality.
+Some of the events take place in New York City, resulting in a large, cosmopolitan atmosphere.
+A cold, grey, stark quality encompasses the luminous settings.

-Tár requires the viewer’s absolute patience to get the biggest bang for the buck.
-It can be tough to follow with very long sequences but the Field/Blanchett combination makes the film culminate in a muddy and dazzling conclusion.
+Tár requires the viewer’s absolute patience to get the most out of it.
+It can be tough to follow with very long sequences, but the Field/Blanchett combination culminates in a muddy and dazzling conclusion.

 Blanchett plays Lydia Tár, the groundbreaking conductor of a major German Orchestra.
 We meet Tár at the height of her career, in high demand, as she’s preparing both a book launch and a much-anticipated live performance of Mahler’s Fifth Symphony.